 - Initial food production also began on allotment sites, before some land was offered to start a CSA at Simms Hill. - Again, the allotment officer at Bristol City Council was key to making this happen, and it is notable that since the Allotment officer was made redundant 8 years ago, not new farms have been established.
 A Smallholdings and Allotments Officer has recently been reinstated.
-Key point Build strong relationships with a diversity of people in the council, to ensure that the role of "champion" is not concentrated with one individual and therefore at risk if that person is made redundant/moves jobs. - Recently two x one acre allotment holdings have been made available on an allotment lease - Steph's strategy is to try and find political or economic levers, to establish leases on council land.
+Key point Build strong relationships with a diversity of people in the council, to ensure that the role of "champion" is not concentrated with one individual and therefore at risk if that person is made redundant/moves jobs. - Recently two x one acre allotment holdings have been made available on an allotment lease on the site of an old salad growing operation.
+The council team weren't able to offer a Farm Business Tenancy lease due to restricted powers within their team, but offered them on an Allotments Lease as a temporary solution. - Steph is the coordinator of Bristol Food Producers, a network of growers and businesses working to upscale local food in the city.
+Her role looks at access to land, training and markets, and he has been working with the council for several years on opening up access to their land through identifying what land they own and how it can be accessed by new entrants.
+Her role is funded partly by membership fees but also by funding through charitable trusts.

+- Steph's strategy is to try and find political or economic levers, to establish leases on council land.
 It is critical to get people on the Council's Lease team on board with food production.
-The challenge is persuading the council to put time into creating a lease for £500/year, rather than seeking much larger amounts (thousands/millions) that would be possible for housing developments.

-- Getting council officers and councillors out to growing sites is very effective in convincing decision makers of the value of local food production.
+The challenge is persuading the council to put time into creating a lease for £500/year, rather than seeking much larger amounts (thousands/millions) that would be possible for housing developments. - Getting council officers and councillors out to growing sites is very effective in convincing decision makers of the value of local food production.
 Suddenly the penny drops about what it is all about.
 In particular, demonstrating that collective rather than individual allotments work better for many people. - Councils move very slowly when making decisions about land leases. - Look at who else (besides councils) owns land e.g. riding stables, NHS Land. - Bristol Food Producers recently ran a Land Match event, in which they invited 25 landowners to listen to would-be farmers and growers making pitches for what they would like to do with land.
-No matches have been made as yet, as most of the land was a bit too far out from Bristol for what many of those making pitches were seeking. - The council now know what land they have as a result of the work of Bristol Food Producers.
-They have audited all their land and have a database of its orientation, quality of soil, access, availability of water and electricity. - Speak the council's language!
+No matches have been made as yet, as most of the land was a bit too far out from Bristol for what many of those making pitches were seeking. - The council now know what land they have as a result of the work of Bristol Food Producers who have been pushing for this information for years, and included it as a priority action in Fringe Farming briefing.
+They have audited all their land and have a database of its orientation, quality of soil, access, availability of water and electricity.
+This is not yet currently available but hopefully will be in the future. - Speak the council's language!
 Understand that for them social impact and environmental care are more important than food production. - Ask councillors to direct you to the key people in the council office team.
 Individual council employees have less power for change without political support, so it is important to engage with elected councillors as well as officers.